utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Both parties must not be directly or closely related.

 In addition, applicants must file the paperwork for the marriage during the relationship or (in the event of a separation or death) a year after it ends.
 Unmarried couples living together who wish to establish rights without entering into a formal union may be able to do so using cohabitation agreements.
-Cohabitation agreements can be used to set specific terms for different things, including financial payments, asset division, and debt division.
+Cohabitation agreements can set specific terms for different things, including financial payments, asset division, and debt division.

 disclaimer